legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/testing-a-cb.html.md

     connection from: 127.0.0.1:33170

 ### Validate the syntax of a POV or Poll
-To validate a POV or Poll follows the XML DTD, use the 'poll-validate' command.
+To validate a POV or Poll follows the XML DTD, use the `poll-validate` command.

     $ poll-validate pov/*.xml